storybookjs/react-native/README.md

 ## withStorybook wrapper

-`withStorybook` is a wrapper function for your metro config.
-It accepts your existing [Metro config](https://metrobundler.dev/docs/configuration), and supports a variety of options for how Storybook should be started and configured.
+`withStorybook` is a wrapper function to extend your [Metro config](https://metrobundler.dev/docs/configuration) for Storybook.
+It accepts your existing Metro config and an object of options for how Storybook should be started and configured.

 ```js
 // metro.config.js